CosmosDB/labs/java/labs/01-creating_partitioned_collection.md

 1. Add the following code to the method to create a reference to an existing container:

     ```java
-    var targetDatabase = client.GetDatabase("EntertainmentDatabase");
+    targetDatabase = client.getDatabase("EntertainmentDatabase");
-    var customContainer = targetDatabase.GetContainer("CustomCollection");
+    customContainer = targetDatabase.getContainer("CustomCollection");
     ```

 1. Observe the code in the **Main** method.

-    > For the next few instructions, we will use the **Bogus** library to create test data.
+    > For the next few instructions, we will use the [Java Faker](http://github.com/DiUS/java-faker) library to create test data.
 This library allows you to create a collection of objects with fake data set on each object's property.
 For this lab, our intent is to **focus on Azure Cosmos DB** instead of this library.
 With that intent in mind, the next set of instructions will expedite the process of creating test data.

 1. Add the following code to create a collection of ``PurchaseFoodOrBeverage`` instances: